Cool Communications Arts Toolbox

 Tropical Resilience Lounge

-Tropical Resilience Lounge is a playful, tropical-themed pop-up designed to spark meaningful community dialogue about heat resilience.
-Framed as an oasis of joy and reflection, it invites people to step into a welcoming, multi-sensory environment where they can connect, share stories and perspectives, and exchange ideas and information about staying cool together.
-The package includes:
+Tropical Resilience Lounge is a playful, tropical-themed pop-up created by Carolyn Lewenberg as a space to spark meaningful community dialogue about heat resilience.
+Framed as an oasis of joy and reflection and featuring tropical soundscapes by artist Edwardo Chacon, the lounge invites people to step into a welcoming, multi-sensory environment where they can connect, share stories and perspectives, and exchange ideas and information about staying cool together.
+The lounge engagement can be commissioned directly from the artists.
+Zines designed in partnership with Eileen Riestra are available to download and use below.
+Elements of the creative engagement include:

 Tip: Some popsicles will make it COOLER.